Rene Ramirez (bishop)

-Rene Ramirez RCJ (born 29 March 1969) is a Filipino-born Australian bishop of the Catholic Church and a member of the Rogationists of the Heart of Jesus.
-He is an auxiliary bishop of the Archdiocese of Melbourne.
+Rene Ramirez (born 29 March 1969) is a Filipino bishop of the Catholic Church in Australia and a member of the Rogationists of the Heart of Jesus.
+In April 2026 he was appointed by Pope Leo XIV to be the ninth bishop of Sandhurst based in the regional city of Bendigo, Victoria.
+Since February 2025 he has been an auxiliary bishop of the Archdiocese of Melbourne.

 Early life

 Ramirez was born in Gapan, Nueva Ecija, Philippines.
 He entered the Rogationists in 1985 at the age of 16.
-He made solemn vows in 1995 and was ordained a priest on 27 June 1998.
+He professed solemn vows in 1995 and was ordained a priest on 27 June 1998.

 Priesthood

 Following his ordination, Ramirez became the vocations director for his congregation in the Philippines.
-He then served as administrator, treasurer and Vice-Rector at Rogationist College in Cavite City.
-In 2003, he moved to Rome to complete licentiate studies in spirituality and earn a diploma in Social Communications from the Pontifical Gregorian University.
+He then served as administrator, treasurer and vice-rector at Rogationist College in Cavite City.
+In 2003, he moved to Rome to complete licentiate studies in spirituality and earn a diploma in social communications from the Pontifical Gregorian University.
 He returned to the Philippines in 2006 and served in various roles within the Rogationists.

-He moved to Australia in 2015 and served the parishes of West Footscray, Maidstone, and Braybrook within the Archdiocese of Melbourne.
-In 2023, he moved to the Diocese of Sandhurst to help his congregation establish a presence there.
+Ramirez moved to Australia in 2015 and served in the parishes of West Footscray, Maidstone and Braybrook within the Archdiocese of Melbourne.
+In 2023, he moved to the Diocese of Sandhurst to help his religious order establish a presence there.

 Episcopal ministry

-On 8 November 2024, Pope Francis announced his appointment of Ramirez and Father Thinh Xuan Nguyen as auxiliary bishops of the Archdiocese of Melbourne.
-The pair were consecrated bishops on 1 February 2025 at Saint Patrick's Cathedral in Melbourne.
-The principal consecrator was Archbishop Peter A Comensoli, while Bishop Gregory Bennet of Sale and Bishop Shane Mackinlay of Sandhurst were co-consecrators.
+On 8 November 2024, Pope Francis announced his appointment of Ramirez and Thinh Xuan Nguyen as auxiliary bishops of the Archdiocese of Melbourne.
+They were consecrated bishops on 1 February 2025 at St Patrick's Cathedral in Melbourne.
+The principal consecrator was Archbishop Peter Comensoli with Bishop Gregory Bennet of Sale and Bishop Shane Mackinlay of Sandhurst as co-consecrators.
+On 11 April 2026 it was announced that Ramirez had been appointed by Pope Leo XIV to be the ninth bishop of Sandhurst.
+His installation occurred on 30 July 2026 at Sacred Heart Cathedral, Bendigo.